jon-jacky/PyModel/samples/Socket/README.md

 It distinguishes between controllable and observable actions.
 Here is how the stepper executes and checks test runs.
 First we describe the simpler situation where the socket connection does not block (that is, where its buffers are ready).
-For each controllable action, for example *recv_call*:
+For this example we consider the controllable action *recv_call*:

-- The test runner *pmt* calls the action in the *msocket* model (which may update the model state).
+- The test runner *pmt* calls the controllable action *recv_call* in the *msocket* model (which may update the model state)

-- *pmt* passes the controllable action to *stepper*, which calls the corresponding method *s.recv* in the implementation (the Python standard library *socket* module).
+- *pmt* passes the controllable action *recv_call* to *stepper*

+- *stepper* calls the corresponding method *s.recv* in the implementation (the Python standard library *socket* module).

 - *stepper* collects the result (data) from the implementation and constructs the corresponding observable action *recv_return* where the result appears as an argument.

-- *stepper* appends this action to the *observation queue*, where *pmt* can retrieve it.
+- *stepper* appends the observable action *recv_return*, including its argument (the result) to the *observation queue*, where *pmt* can retrieve it.

-- *pmt* finds that action in the *observation queue*, removes it, and checks it (including the *msg* argument) with its enabling condition *recv_return_enabled*.
+- *pmt* finds that *recv_return* observable action in the *observation queue* and removes it.

+- *pmt* checks the *recv_return* observable action (including the *msg* argument) by calling its enabling condition *recv_return_enabled*.

 - If the enabling condition returns *False*, the test fails.

-- If the enabling condition returns *True*, *pmt* executes the observable action in the model (possibly updating the model state) and the test continues.
+- If the enabling condition returns *True*, *pmt* executes the observable action *recv_return* in the model (possibly updating the model state) and the test continues.

 - If the test run reaches the end and none of the actions have failed, the test passes.

 Asynchrony arises when the socket connection buffers are not ready, so attempting to read or write at the socket would block.
 This situation is handled by the Python standard library *select* function.
-The stepper always calls *select* before attempting to *send* or *recv* on the socket.

-The return values from *select* indicate when the attempt would block;
-in those cases, the stepper does not call *send* or *recv*, so no blocking occurs.
-Instead, this stepper simply returns *None* to the caller *pmt*, to indicate that the test did not fail.
+The stepper always calls *select* before attempting to call *send* or *recv* on the socket.
+The return values from *select* indicate when the call would block; in those cases, the stepper does not call *send* or *recv*, so no blocking occurs.
+Instead, this stepper simply returns *None* to the caller *pmt*, to indicate that the test did not fail, but a blocking call is pending.
 This enables *pmt* to proceed, and continue executing the model and making calls to the stepper.
 Usually, one of these calls will eventually result in unblocking the socket.
-Then the *select* function can indicate that buffers are ready, and *send* or *recv* can be called as described above.
+Then the *select* function can indicate that buffers are ready, and the pending *send* or *recv* can be called as described above.

+The controllable action appears in the trace as soon as *pmt* chooses it, but *stepper* keeps track of pending calls, and does not actually make the call in the implementation until *select* indicates the call will not block.
+(This sample also contains an alternative stepper, *stepper_a*, which uses Python threads instead of *select* to handle blocking, see *socket_experiments.txt*.)

 Notice that this stepper does *not* determine whether each step in the test passes or fails, and it does not construct the message describing